fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ## Configure Vonage Message API

+The Vonage Messages API allows you to send and receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp!
+In our use case, we use WhatsApp, but users can change the code and use Facebook or Viber.
+Remember to check out the Messages API documentation for more information."

 We will use Vonage Messages API WhatsApp sandbox to receive a message with content or a link.

 We created the `sentMsg` function that receives two parameters, `phoneNumber`, which contains information about the caller's phone number.
 And `imgUrl` that we parse from the OpenAI response.